Dragon Ball (manga): Plot summary

 Five years later, Goku is a young adult and father to a son, Gohan.
 A man named Raditz arrives on Earth, identifies Goku as his younger brother Kakarrot, and reveals to him that they are members of a nearly extinct extraterrestrial race called the Saiyans (サイヤ人, Saiya-jin), who sent Goku to conquer Earth for them; however, Goku had suffered a severe head injury as an infant and lost all memories of his mission.
 Goku refuses to continue the mission, and sides with Piccolo to kill Raditz at the cost of his own life.
-In the afterlife, Goku trains under the North Kaiō until he is revived by the Dragon Balls to save the Earth from the invading Nappa and Vegeta.
+In the afterlife, Goku trains under the Lord of the Northern Worlds, until he is revived by the Dragon Balls to save the Earth from the invading Saiyans Nappa and Vegeta a year after his death.
+Goku and his friends defeat the Saiyans; Goku asks Kuririn to spare Vegeta's life so he can have a rematch.
 In the battle, Yamcha, Chaozu, Tenshinhan, and Piccolo are killed, and the Dragon Balls cease to exist.
 Kuririn and the galactic tyrant Freeza learn of another set of Dragon Balls on the planet Namek (ナメック星, Namekku-sei), Piccolo's homeworld.
-Bulma, Gohan, and Kuririn search for them to revive their friends and restore Earth's Dragon Balls.
-Their goal leads to several battles with Freeza's minions and Vegeta, the latter standing alongside the heroes to fight the Ginyu Force, a team of mercenaries.
+Bulma, Gohan, and Kuririn search for them to revive their friends and thus restore Earth's Dragon Balls, while Vegeta and Freeza are searching for them to have their wishes of immortality granted.
+Vegeta and Goku later stand alongside Gohan and Kuririn to fight Freeza and his team of mercenaries, the Ginyu Force.
 The long battle with Freeza ends when Goku transforms into a legendary Super Saiyan (超サイヤ人, Sūpā Saiya-jin) and defeats him.
+The wish of bringing Goku's friends back to life is granted by Namek's version of Shenlong, Porunga.
 Barely surviving, Freeza recovers and goes to Earth to take his revenge on Goku; however, he is killed by a Super Saiyan from the future named Trunks.

 Three years later, a group of Androids (人造人間, Jinzōningen) created by a member of the former Red Ribbon Army, Doctor Gero, appears, seeking revenge against Goku.
-During this time, an evil life form called Cell also emerges and, after absorbing two of the Androids to achieve his "perfect form", holds his own fighting tournament to challenge the protagonists.
+During this time, an evil life form also created by Gero called Cell emerges and, after absorbing two of the Androids to achieve his "perfect form", holds his own fighting tournament to challenge the protagonists.
 After Goku sacrifices his own life to no avail, Gohan avenges his father by killing Cell.
-Seven years later Goku, briefly revived for one day, and his allies are drawn into a fight against Majin Boo.
-After many battles, including the destruction and re-creation of the Earth, a resurrected Goku destroys Boo with a Genki-Dama (a sphere of pure energy drawn from all intelligent beings on Earth) and wishes for him to be reincarnated as a "good person".
-Ten years later, at the Tenkaichi Budōkai, Goku meets Boo's human reincarnation, Oob.
-After testing his powers, Goku departs with Oob to train him to be the Earth's new guardian.
+Seven years later, Goku—revived for one day to compete in the Tenka'ichi Budōkai again—and his allies are drawn into a fight against Boo the Djinn.
+After many battles, including the destruction and re-creation of the Earth, and Goku's proper resurrection, Goku destroys Boo with a Genki-Dama (a sphere of pure energy drawn from all intelligent beings on Earth), and wishes for him to be reincarnated as a "good guy".
+Ten years later, at the Tenka'ichi Budōkai, Goku meets Boo's human reincarnation, Oob.
+After testing his powers, Goku departs with Oob to train him to be the Earth's new protector.